-1 BHPES Professional Experi ence Handbook 2024 Y4/S1TCHE2655 Professional Readiness (professional Readiness (point) (PX9 - 30 days)PX9 provides you with a experience, which will give opportunity to integrate, reflect on and consolidate have learned in your prosectionDuring this placement you conduct your Teaching P Assessment (TPA).Assessment of this place categorized as GRADUATE (24 credit capstone ive you the critically te what you ogram. rou will Performance This course provides you with a capstone experience which will give you the opportunity to integrate, critically reflect on and consolidate what you have learned in your program.
+Assessment of this placement is categorized as CONSOLIDATING in the day-to-day activities of the school.
+You will also apply your knowledge and understanding of establishing positive learning environments and managing behaviours to your own practice.
+Y3/S1 or S2 TCHE2454/TCHE2669 Professional Experience: Teaching for Inclusion (10 days) TCHE2628 Professional Experience: Differentiating for Inclusion (10 days) This PX has a focus on the principles of inclusion and their application to educational settings.
+Assessment of this placement is categorized as CONSOLIDATING In this course you will focus on the principles of inclusion and their application in educational settings.
+In this course you will examine current policies and theoretical foundations with the aim of developing your knowledge and skills of inclusive education.
+This course will focus on planning an inclusive curriculum and its implementation in classroom settings and developing knowledge and awareness of key stakeholders' perspectives in order to provide rich learning experiences for children with special needs.
+Y4/S1 TCHE2655 Professional Experience: Professional Readiness (24 credit point) - 30 days) This PX provides you with a capstone experience, which will give you the opportunity to integrate, critically reflect on and consolidate what you have learned in your program.
+During this placement you will conduct your Graduate Teacher Performance Assessment (GTPA) Assessment of this placement is categorized as GRADUATING This course provides you with a capstone experience which will give you the opportunity to integrate, critically reflect on and consolidate what you have learned in your program.
 The course is designed to assist you to transition to the workplace and the profession.
 You will prepare for entering the profession through finalizing documented evidence of your achievement of the graduate level professional standards for teaching, identifying your continuing professional development needs and your responsibilities to colleagues, students, parents, carers and the community.
 During your final professional experience placement, you will consolidate your teaching practice and participate as a teacher in the day-to-day activities of the school.
 You will explicitly demonstrate your knowledge, skills, beliefs, values and practices as a teacher in a sustained classroom teaching experience during your final teaching performance.
 You will take increasing responsibility for planning, teaching and assessing student learning, collaboratively working with your mentor as you move towards full classroom control for an extended period.
 You will also undertake an investigation into an aspect of your instructional practice, implement that instructional practice during your professional experience and critically reflect on that practice and the impact your practice has on student learning.
-Teach PE & alternate method - approx. 120 minute per day.
-One class to be designated for full teaching & learning cycle for GTPA.
-GTPA process - data gathering, interpretation, planning, teaching, assessing, moderating and reflection.